 Before I can reply, the barkeep arrives with two plates of food.

 “Bread.
 Meat.”
 He lays them down.

 “Our thanks.”
-Ren hands him a couple of coins.
+Ren gives him a couple of coins.
 The barkeep takes them and walks away.

-Ren reaches in his carry and pulls out a pair of wooden cups, then a leathery bladder.
-He pours us water from its tapered end.
-He stows the bladder and starts eating with mechanical efficiency, cutting with his knife and shoving food in his mouth.
+Ren reaches in his carry and pulls out two wooden cups and a leathery bladder.
+He pours us water from its tapered end, then stows the bladder and starts eating, cutting with his knife and shoving meat in his mouth.

-I study the meat with a dubious eye.
-Some kind of bird, if I had to guess.
-It’s still got bones…organs poke out from its split-open center.
+I study my plate with a dubious eye.
+It’s some kind of rodent, if I had to guess.
+Organs glisten from its split-open center.

 “Why do you tarry?”
 Ren cracks a bone and sucks out the marrow.

 “I…nothing.”
 No use explaining that I usually eat at the Whole Foods hot bar.
 I doubt this place has chile lime rice.

 So I draw my knife and dig in.
 The meat’s burnt, the bread is stale, but hey—better than nothing, right?
 As I chew the organs, I can’t help but feel a little flash of pride.
 People back home would lose their minds if they had to eat this—I’m pretty sure it’s the opposite of paleo-keto-free-trade-whatever.

 Ren pauses, holding a chunk of bread up by his lips.
 “Why are you smiling?”